About the PE and sport premium

 At Chesterton Primary School we are committed to spending the PE premium in a sustainable way that will impact on the health and wellbeing of our children.
 We want to raise participation and attainment in PE across our school.

-Mr Douglas is our PE Co-ordinator and has planned and evaluated the impact of the funding across the school.
+Miss Storey and Miss Sutherland share responsibility as our PE Co-ordinators and have planned and evaluated the impact of the funding across the school.

 How the improvements will be sustainable in the future